DmitryOlshansky/gchunt/README.md

 std.internal.digest.sha_SSSE3:*
 std.typecons:Tuple.injectNamedFields
 ```
-Which blacklists all output for std.internal.digest.sha_SSE3 (a CTFE-heavy module), specifically singles out Tuple.injectNamedFields in std.typecons (again CTFE) and everything that starts with MemberFunctionGenerator.
+Which blacklists all output for std.internal.digest.sha_SSE3 (a CTFE-heavy module), specifically singles out Tuple.injectNamedFields in std.typecons and everything that starts with `MemberFunctionGenerator.`.

 ## Building